-Contact: Kelly Fiddelke - Assistant Dean of Students - Student Accessibility Services - firstname.lastname@example.org
+Tiffany Dodd, Assistant Dean of Students for Student Accessibility Services

 Workplace Accommodation Services

-Human Resource Services is committed to ensuring faculty, staff, prospective employees, and visitors with disabilities have equal access at the University of Northern Iowa.
+Human Resources Services is committed to ensuring faculty, staff, student employees, prospective employees, and visitors with disabilities have equal access at the University of Northern Iowa.
 Our goal is to create an inclusive working environment for all UNI employees.